aaronhurt/rlm_couchbase/README.md

 Authorization
 -------------

-The authorization funcionality relies on documents with deterministic based on information available from the authorization request.
+The authorization funcionality relies on the user documents being stored with deterministic keys based on information available in the authorization request.
 The format of those keys may be specified in unlang like the example below:

     userkey = "raduser_%{md5:%{tolower:%{%{Stripped-User-Name}:-%{User-Name}}}}"

 This will create an md5 hash of the lowercase 'Stripped-User-Name' attribute or the 'User-Name' attribute if 'Stripped-User-Name' doesn't exist.
 The module will then attempt to fetch the resulting key from the configured couchbase bucket.

 The document structure is straight forward and flexible: